-This morning, day three of Argo’s upwind, westbound, rolling passage to Motril, began for watch team one at 7:30 AM.
-We were woken up a half hour before our watch per usual, and stumbled up the main companionway stairs to find the sun just rising, and the bowsprit dipping up and down below the swells crashing on deck.
+This morning, day three of Argo’s upwind, westbound, rolling passage to Motril, began to watch team one at 7:30 AM.
+We had woken up a half-hour before our watch per usual and stumbled up the main companionway stairs to find the sun just rising, and the bowsprit dipping up and down below the swells crashing on deck.
 We mustered at midships, divvied up the jobs, bow watch, boat check, and helm, and we headed aft to the cockpit to relieve watch team three, who were anxious to hit their bunks after their 4:00-8:00 AM shift.
 Ray, always eager to get his hands back to their customary fishy aroma, immediately put out the hand line off the stern.

 When we were finished, Wiggy, watch team one’s only staff member, in his cheery English accent declared, “Neptune’s gonna reward you for cleaning that cockpit.

 Not a minute later, Ray rushed to the stern yelling “Fish on!” and pulled up a nice healthy yellowfin tuna.
 We pulled up two more tuna before the end of our watch at noon.
 Danielle pulled up the second and insisted on eating the still-beating heart.